 Several ongoing global transitions, not least decarbonization, and digitalization, are significantly affecting energy systems.
 Behind these transitions are technology advances and intensified cost competition.
 They are also triggered by shifting investment flows as well as government actions to tackle urgent environmental and climate risks and achieve the targets set by the Paris Agreement.

-As a leading global independent energy expert, DNV GL is uniquely placed to help stakeholders navigate these transitions, and the intention behind the annual Energy Transition Outlook (ETO) is to be a trusted voice that cuts through complex (and often conflicting and interest-ridden) projections of the technical, regulatory and economic dynamics that drive change in the energy landscape.
+As a leading global independent energy expert, DNV is uniquely placed to help stakeholders navigate these transitions, and the intention behind the annual Energy Transition Outlook (ETO) is to be a trusted voice that cuts through complex (and often conflicting and interest-ridden) projections of the technical, regulatory and economic dynamics that drive change in the energy landscape.

 Strategy-forming tool for decision makers